 Using the example of a guitar track, if some notes are very quiet and some are really loud, compression will reduce the volume of the loud notes and increase the volume of the quiet parts, like – for instance – the sound of the pick hitting the strings.

-If you think about it, playing the guitar produces a few different sounds, not only the music itself, but also the scratching of the pick up against the strings, and maybe even a little bit of fret buzz.
+If you think about it, whenever I play my PRS (from ZZounds), it produces a few different sounds, not only the music itself, but also the scratching of the pick up against the strings, and maybe even a little bit of fret buzz.

 If an audio engineer has used too much compression on a guitar track, the sound of the pick hitting the strings can be just as loud as the actual notes, which is obviously an undesirable effect (unless you’re doing it on purpose).